calnix/NftStreaming/README.md

 - Token and NFT addresses are to be defined.
 - Period is defined by startTime and endTime variables.
 - NFTs can be delegated via https://delegate.xyz

+## Delegation of NFTs

+- Expect users to be delegating via the function: `delegateAll(hotWallet, bytes32(0), true)`
+- Hence, the delegation check is done via: `checkDelegateForERC721(hw1, cw, nftAddress, tokenId, "")`

 ## Roles